past and present

 In addition to GO live! the orchestra also produces many recordings for the regular CD market.
 Award-winning recordings of the complete symphonies of Dmitri Shostakovich and Sergei Prokofiev have been made with Dmitri Kitaenko, who collaborates closely with the orchestra on Russian repertoire and was named an honorary conductor in 2009.
 The orchestra is currently working on a Tchaikovsky cycle with Dmitri Kitaenko and a recording of the complete Mahler symphonies under Markus Stenz.
 Four recordings have been released in the SACD format, the first of which – Mahler's Fifth Symphony – was selected for the Critics' Choice list of the German Record Critics' Award Association.
 The Gürzenich Orchestra Cologne is frequently invited to appear on the major international concert stages, including Vienna, Athens, Thessaloníki, Amsterdam, the Edinburgh International Festival, London's BBC Proms and China, with concerts in Beijing, Shanghai, Macao, Suzhou und Guangzhou.
 The Gürzenich Orchestra Cologne not only enjoys an excellent reputation abroad but throughout Germany as well and is one of the country's leading ensembles.
 The news magazine FOCUS selected it as one of Germany's ten best symphony orchestras in 2008.

-In 2015 François-Xavier Roth will take on the position as Gürzenich-Kapellmeister (Chief Conductor) and General Music Director of the City of Cologne.
+Since the season 2015/2016 François-Xavier Roth is new Gürzenich-Kapellmeister (Chief Conductor) and General Music Director of the City of Cologne.